 - Some might advertise (if they have capital) or raise capital for that purpose.

-- Some do video, podcasting or create/broadcast other forms of content.
+- Some do video, podcasting, or create/broadcast other forms of content.

 - Some might do PR-related activities to get media attention.